brnkath/project-3-group-5/README.md

     <td><img src="https://github.com/brnkath/project-3-group-5/blob/main/img/avail-food-source-piechart.png"></td>
   </tr>
   <tr>
-    <td>Bar chart of the income spectrum with data from the US Census Bureau, separated out by zip code.</td>
+    <td>Bar chart of the income spectrum with data from the US Census Bureau, broken out by zip code</td>
-    <td>Pie chart showing the food resources available to the selected areas of the City of Miami, as defined by zip code.</td>
+    <td>Pie chart showing the food resources available to the City of Miami, as defined by zip code</td>
   </tr>
 </table>